wukko/ubiart-secure-fat/README.md

 You can also use this script as a module (like I usually do).

 ## Customization
-You can edit the `generateSecureFat.py` file in your preferred code editor and change default values to match your modded game.
+You can change default values in the `generateSecureFat.py` file to match your modded game.